Menu card designs are visual treats that are served to the eyes before the food arrives on the table.

 The above example shows a café menu card design.
-Did you notice the colour combinations?
-It feels home for coffee lovers and they don’t have to stress much to order as everything is right in front of their eyes.
+Did you notice the color combinations?
+It feels like home for coffee lovers and they don’t have to stress much to order as everything is right in front of their eyes.

 3. Dark-Light Contrast

 This saves their attention from being diverted to anything else on the menu card apart from the details to show.
-Least images & cleanly displayed list is all you get to flaunt here.
+The last images & cleanly displayed list are all you get to flaunt here.